umairspn/LeetCode-Problems-Algorithms/README.md

 ### Programming Language
-I used Python for these
+Python is the programming language here

-I can code in C++, and Java too
+I can code in C++, and Java as well, but I am quite proficient in Python

-Programming language makes no difference when it comes to problem solving

-The general idea remains the same, merely the syntax changes
+I bleieve that programming language makes no difference when it comes to problem solving since the general idea remains the same, only the syntax changes

-Though, it's improtant to know the tradeoffs between differernt programming languages!
+But, it's improtant to know the tradeoffs between differernt programming languages.

 ### Best Resources to practice